Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 Blender could potentially crash or hang if you do not have enough memory.

 When using high levels of subdivision with a graphics card that has a low total amount of Vram, some parts of the geometry will disappear visually.
-Your mesh will actually be OK, because the render is generated using your Object Data, (even though it cannot be shown by your graphics card).
+Your mesh will actually be intact, because the render is generated using your Object Data, (even though it cannot be shown by your graphics card).